appium-boneyard/appium-dot-app/README.md

 Inspector (BETA)
 ------------
-Inspector can be accessed by Going to Window > Inspector once the Appium server has launched.<br />
+Inspector can be accessed by clicking the blue "i" next to the launch button once the Appium server has launched.
+Appium must be running with an app open for inspector to work.
+Otherwise, it may crash.<br />
 ![Appium Inspector](/web/images/inspector.png "Appium Inspector")